 Extremely poor defector mother, son found dead

-A defector from North Korea and her son were found dead in their home in southwestern Seoul last month, police said Tuesday.
+A destitute defector from North Korea and her son have been found dead in their home in southwestern Seoul, possibly two months after their death, police said Tuesday.

-The bodies of the 42-year-old woman identified by her family name Han and her six-year-old son identified as Kim were found by a janitor of the apartment in Bongcheon-dong, southern Seoul, on July 31.
+The bodies of the 42-year-old woman identified by her family name Han and her six-year-old son identified as Kim were found by a janitor of the apartment in the Bongcheon neighborhood of southern Seoul on July 31.

-He entered the house after a water serviceman reported that it smelled badly.
-Water supply had been cut off because of unpaid bills.
+He entered the house after a water serviceman reported that it smelled bad.
+The water supply had been cut off because of unpaid bills.

 Police said there were no traces of suicide or homicide.
-Based on neighbors' statements, police suspect they died two months ago.
+Based on neighbors' statements, police suspect they may have died about two months earlier.

-Police are still investigating the cause of their death and have not ruled out the possibility that they starved to death as there was no food in the house when they were found.
+Police are still investigating the cause of the deaths and have not ruled out the possibility the two may have starved to death, given there was no food in the house when they were found.

-They are waiting for the result of an autopsy.
+They are waiting for the results of autopsies.

-A government official said that a local official tasked with helping North Korean defectors' settlement tried to contact them by phone after they moved into the current apartment in October, but they did not answer or return the call.
+A government official said that a local official tasked with helping North Korean defectors' settlement tried to contact them by phone after they moved into their apartment in October, but they did not answer or return the call.

 There have apparently been no subsequent attempts to contact them and ensure their safety.

-A unification ministry official told reporters that the government plans to draw up appropriate measures to better help North Korean defectors' settlement by addressing such a "blind spot" where they do not get necessary support.
+A unification ministry official told reporters that the government plans to draw up appropriate measures to better help North Korean defectors' settlement by addressing this "blind spot" in which they do not get necessary support.
 (Yonhap)